rocky-linux/wiki.rockylinux.org/docs/rocky/bu_support.md

 The Rocky Linux Project has several places where users can find community support, depending on the nature of issue.

+!!! note
+    This is for general support of Rocky Linux and is not meant for bug reporting.
+Please see our [Reporting Bugs and RFE's page](bugs.md) for more information.

 ## Rocky Linux (core distribution)

 Core distribution community support can be obtained at the following locations: